 Plan description: During 2008, the Agency established a post-employment health insurance benefit plan for retired employees of the Agency.
 The plan is a single-employer defined benefit health insurance plan administered by the Agency.
-The plan provides health insurance coverage to all eligible retirees and their eligible dependents.
-For a retiree to be eligible, he/she should have a minimum of 10 years of service with any public employer in the State of New York and have a minimum of five full years of service in the Agency.
-There are currently three active participants in the plan.
-All financial activities of the plan are included in the financial statements of the Agency.
+Financial activities of the plan are included in the financial statements of the Agency.
 The plan does not issue a separate financial report.
+No assets are accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement 75.